xooom-community/.github/profile/README.md

 ### 🧑‍💻 Join us

-We are always looking for new talents, check out our [Careers](https://xooom.dk/jobs)
+We are always looking for new talents, check out [Careers](https://xooom.dk/jobs)

 ---